JavaInsel/Quote-of-The-Day-App/README.md

 3. GUI Package : Tkinter

 # How to Use
-Download the file "quote.exe" and run it!
+Download the file "quote.exe" in the folder "output" and run it!